Field ration: Nutrition

 NATO bases the nutritional content requirement on a reference soldier weighing 79 kg, who on normal operations would have an energy expenditure of approximately 3,600 kcal per day.
-For combat operations, energy expenditure is estimated to be 4,900 kcal per day, however this is seen to be a worst-case scenario.
+For combat operations, energy expenditure is estimated to be 4,900 kcal per day; however, this is seen to be a worst-case scenario.

 Heating

 Field rations can be eaten at any temperature, but are preferably heated or cooked.
-However, as the use of cooking appliances or fire may be unavailable or tactically unwise, smokeless solid fuel and/or a portable stove is typically included in rations to heat meals.
+However, as the use of cooking appliances or fire may be unavailable or tactically unwise, smokeless solid fuel and a portable stove are typically included in rations to heat meals.
 Hexamine fuel tablets have traditionally been preferred, though gelatinized ethanol is also sometimes used.
-Some modern field rations use self-heating packs instead of fuel tablets, which are simpler to use and produce no visible flame.
+Some modern field rations use a flameless ration heater instead of fuel tablets.

 NATO standardization states that, while main courses and entrées must be consumable without heating, main course components and hot beverages should be provided with a heater, with such items intended to be heated to a minimum temperature of 62 °C from an ambient temperature of 20 °C within 12 minutes.

 Shelf life

 The shelf life of rations depends on the type and purpose, including how long the ration is intended to be used or kept until logistics and steady food supplies can reach the front lines.
-Per NATO standardization, the shelf life of a field ration from the time of delivery to the contracting authority must be at least 24 months at a storage temperature of 25 °C; individual rations are designed to be used for a period of 30 days, after which fresh food should be given and medical screening should be conducted for nutritional deficiencies.
+Per NATO standardization, the shelf life of a field ration from the time of delivery must be at least 24 months at a storage temperature of 25 °C; individual rations are designed to be used for a period of 30 days, after which fresh food should be given and medical screening should be conducted for nutritional deficiencies.

 History

 Military rations have existed since the beginnings of organized warfare.
 Some form of military food distribution and ration system has existed in practically every region and recorded era in history.
 However, for the most part, food actually brought into the field with military forces was uncommon; most of what could be considered "field rations" were, until around the early modern period, stable ingredients (such as grains), easily or already preserved foods, food soldiers brought with them, and livestock.
-Thus, military food at the time focused more on foods that could keep and transit well, such as hardtack.
-Modern field rations took recognizable forms with the inventions of airtight food preservation, tin cans, and pasteurization, which improved food preservation.
-Canned and preserved rations became standard through both World War I and World War II, with modern ration configurations being developed and becoming standard during and after the Cold War.
+As most reliable food preservation methods did not exist, military food at the time focused more on foods that could keep and transit well, such as hardtack, rather than foods that were nutritious.
+Modern field rations took recognizable forms with the inventions of airtight food preservation, tin cans, and pasteurization in the 19th century.
+Canned and preserved rations became standard in both World War I and World War II, with modern ration configurations being developed and becoming standard during and after the Cold War.

 By region

-As of the 21st century, a vast majority of the world's militaries field their own field rations, with different varieties of food based on national and cultural considerations.
+As of the 21st century, the vast majority of the world's militaries issue their own field rations, with different varieties of food based on national and cultural considerations.
 Many use 20th century-style packaging such as cans, boxes, and vacuum-sealed packaging, though some newer rations use retort pouch-based packaging.